Leader of the Liberal Party of Canada

 Beyond the three major parties and the two smaller ones, Canada has over a dozen other legally registered parties that are all quite unpopular and generally obscure.
 Usually referred to as fringe parties for their limited appeal and often eccentric or extreme political agendas, they are not considered very relevant to Canadian politics.
 At best, they can sometimes “spoil” races in very close elections by pulling votes away from the mainstream parties.

-Based on the number of votes cast, Canada’s most popular fringe parties are the Libertarian Party of Canada, which believes in the abolishment of most government functions, and the Christian Heritage Party, which promotes an agenda of evangelical Christian morality.
+Based on the number of votes cast, Canada’s most popular fringe parties are the Libertarian Party of Canada, which believes in the abolishment of most government functions in favor of a more market-based society, and the Christian Heritage Party, which promotes an agenda of evangelical Christian morality.
 Of course, “popular” in this context is quite relative — the combined vote total of both parties in the 2015 Canadian election was only around 52,000.

-As you may have noticed from some of the party histories above, Canadian politics can be fairly volatile, with parties rising and falling with great speed.
+As you may have noticed from some of the history above, Canadian politics can be fairly volatile, with parties rising and falling with great speed.
 Here are a couple of parties that have seen their moment of glory pass.

 The Social Credit Party (sometimes called simply Social Credit) is Canada’s most recently deceased political party.
 It held influence in various parts of the country, to varying degrees, from the 1930s to the 1990s.